Vim (neovim) configuration¶

 See Why? for why nvim (short for Neovim) instead of vim.

-This page documents my nvim configuration.
-Because the nvim community (specifically, the plugin community) moves so quickly, this config and these accompanying docs change more often than any other configs in this repo.
+The nvim community moves quickly, and this config and these accompanying docs change more often than any other configs in this repo.

 You can take these new changes for a test drive by running